Skip to Main Content

 8. Responsibilities & Resources

 Different funders and publishers may have different requirements for DMP.
 If your funder or publisher requires a DMP, you must be aware of their requirements and comply accordingly.
-The DMP tools also have step-by-step instructions for you to build a DMP according to the requirements of major US and European funders.
+The online free DMP tools also have step-by-step instructions for you to build a DMP according to the requirements of major US and European funders.

 Lists out important administrative details of the research project and existing policies related to data management.